Kristallnacht

 Jewish homes, hospitals and schools were ransacked as attackers demolished buildings with sledgehammers.
-Rioters destroyed 267 synagogues throughout Germany, Austria and the Sudetenland.
+Rioters destroyed over 1,400 synagogues and prayer rooms throughout Germany, Austria, and the Sudetenland.
 Over 7,000 Jewish businesses were damaged or destroyed, and 30,000 Jewish men were arrested and incarcerated in concentration camps.
 British historian Martin Gilbert wrote that no event in the history of German Jews between 1933 and 1945 was so widely reported as it was happening, and the accounts from foreign journalists working in Germany drew worldwide attention.
 The Times of London observed on 11 November 1938: "No foreign propagandist bent upon blackening Germany before the world could outdo the tale of burnings and beatings, of blackguardly assaults on defenceless and innocent people, which disgraced that country yesterday."

 Estimates of fatalities caused by the attacks have varied.
 Early reports estimated that 91 Jews had been murdered.
-Modern analysis of German scholarly sources puts the figure much higher; when deaths from post-arrest maltreatment and subsequent suicides are included, the death toll reaches the hundreds, with Richard J. Evans estimating 638 deaths by suicide.
+Modern analysis of German scholarly sources puts the figure much higher; when deaths from post-arrest maltreatment and subsequent suicides are included, the death toll reaches the hundreds, with Richard J. Evans estimating 638 deaths by suicide, with a total between one and two thousand.

 Historians view Kristallnacht as a prelude to the Final Solution and the murder of six million Jews during the Holocaust.